Grief: a normal response when you lose someone you love

 Social distancing making thing harder still

 Grieving can be a very lonely and isolating experience.
 Social distancing measures may mean that you are not able to be with family members and friends who would have usually supported you through this difficult time.
 It may mean that you are alone at home much more, possibly dwelling on difficult memories or spending more time with your sense of loss than you otherwise might.
-Alternatively, you may have moved in with family and friends during lockdown and now find that you have little opportunity to grieve privately as you might otherwise have done.
+Alternatively, you may have moved in with family and friends and now find that you have little opportunity to grieve privately as you might otherwise have done.

 Help is available